section-engineering-education/engineering-education/content/articles/an-introduction-to-defi/index.md

 <!--more-->
 DeFi referred to as Decentralized Finance,  is a dynamic technological evolution of the traditional financial space.
 Hence, to adequately define DeFi, we need to have a basic understanding of traditional finance.

-Finance (Traditional Finance) is the process that involves the creation, management, and investment of money and financial assets.
-In traditional finance, all these activities are controlled or regulated by a central authority.
+Traditional Finance is the process that involves the creation, management, investment of money, and financial assets.
+All these activities are controlled or regulated by a central authority.

 In traditional finance, the following are the core properties:
 - They hold custody of customers' funds.